Skeptic-systems/Skeptic-systems/README.md

 ###

-<h3 align="center">✦ I’m a Systemintegrator and Fullstack Dev
+<h3 align="center">✦ I’m a Systemintegrator and Developer
 ✦<br>✦ I have a passion for coding and exploring new technologies. ✦<br>✦ Always learning and building cool stuff. ✦</h3>

 ###